 - Relationships and partnership working

 - Resource management in adult care (completed)

 - Managing self

-- Decision making in adult care
+- Decision making in adult care (in progress)

 - Service improvement, entrepreneurship and innovation

 Please note: These study guides are currently in progress.
 Completed units are colour-coded green.

 The old SASE Level 5 Diploma in Leadership has a number of pathways, which include children and young people, advanced practice and residential settings however this website focuses on the Adults’ Management pathway.
 This consists of thirteen mandatory units and a number of optional units.
 Your choice of optional units will depend on what the awarding body and your training provider can offer as well as personal preference.